MichaRijsmus/BoterKaas-Eieren/README.md

 - The ability to play over a LAN
 - The ability to play this game on a website/phone app

-I am still learning a lot and my knowlodge is far from great, while i am learning new stuff i will try to put that knowlegde in the future features.
+I am still learning a lot and my knowledge is far from great while i am learning new stuff i will try to put that knowlegde in the future features.

 Feel free to use it!